9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Nick Kembel with a Chinese man dressed in aboriginal clothing in Wulai

-Me with a Han Chinese man dressed up as an aboriginal to sell things, Wulai Old Street
+Me with a Han Chinese man dressed up as an Indigenous person to sell things, Wulai Old Street

-Some of my first interactions with Taiwanese aboriginals when I first came to Taiwan were at popular market streets like Wulai Old Street in New Taipei City and Ita Thao on Sun Moon Lake.
-These were my first times trying aboriginal millet wine (小米酒 or xiao mi jiu).
+Some of my first interactions with Taiwan’s Indigenous people when I first came to Taiwan were at popular market streets like Wulai Old Street in New Taipei City and Ita Thao on Sun Moon Lake.
+These were my first times trying Indigenous millet wine (小米酒 or xiao mi jiu).

-But I was surprised to find that some of the market vendors at these places were actually Han Taiwanese, sometimes even dressed up in aboriginal clothing!
+But I was surprised to find that some of the market vendors at these places were actually Han Taiwanese, sometimes even dressed up in Indigenous clothing!

 A group of Taiwanese aboriginals dancing in a big circle with red attire and a bonfire in the foreground

-All-night aboriginal dance of the Saisiyat tribe in Hsinchu
+All-night Indigenous dance of the Saisiyat in Hsinchu

-In my second year in Taiwan, I was lucky enough to participate in the biennial Pasta’ay Ritual of the Saisiyat tribe in Hsinchu and Miaoli, which I’ll be further describing in this article.
-I was introduced to this by a fellow foreigner in Taiwan who is married to an aboriginal.
+In my second year in Taiwan, I was lucky enough to participate in the biennial Pasta’ay Ritual of the Saisiyat people in Hsinchu and Miaoli, which I’ll be further describing in this article.
+I was introduced to this by a fellow foreigner in Taiwan who is married to an Indigenous woman.

 At the festival, I had to do a purification ceremony before gong in, then I got to watch them sing and dance in a special spiral formation for the whole night.
 In my first book (Taiwan in the Eyes of a Foreigner, 2011), I wrote: